SKA-ScienceDataProcessor/delivery-prototypes/README.md

     * `concurrent_max`: The maximum number of concurrent staging tasks to allow
     * `server`: URL of the staging server interface
     * `callback`: URL to contact once the staging has been completed
+    * `x509dn`: X.509 distinguished name of the certificate used by the stager to communicate with the server

 * `fts` section